-Using YouTube Previews to Display Video in Gmail and Hotmail
+Using YouTube Previews to Display Video in Gmail (and Hotmail)

 By uploading the video first to YouTube, then adding the URL to your HTML or plain-text email as text, you can get an inbox-playable preview to display.
-Here’s an example of this in Gmail:
+Here’s an example of this looks in Gmail:

 Note that the YouTube Preview section of an email is fairly subtle so if your email campaign is more than a paragraph or two – your video preview is likely to be missed entirely.
 If you want to make your video one of the focal elements of your email, be sure to go light on the content.

 Second, don’t assume the video is going to display – adding a call-to-action like “View video below” is certainly a recipe for confusion for any subscriber using a client outside of Gmail.

 Details and Limitations

 In order for Gmail (and Hotmail) to work – simply insert the actual link to the YouTube video.
 Note – do not use YouTube embed code – all email clients including Gmail and Hotmail will just ignore this and nothing will happen.
 Just insert the link as demonstrated in the image above.

 The limitation here is that Gmail and Hotmail need to ‘see’ the actual YouTube video link.
 If you’re sending a campaign through Pinpointe or any other ESP and enable tracking code – the YouTube URL will be replaced with an ESP’s tracking URL and Gmail / Hotmail won’t recognize that this is a YouTube video link.
 In summary – if you want the YouTube video to display – you have to disable email campaign link tracking.